 Volume of real estate transactions in France in 2024: Assessment and outlook

-Discover the results of real estate transactions in France for 2024.
-Analysis of trends, decline in the volume of transactions and prices of old housing, as well as the outlook for the end of the year.
+Discover the review of real estate transactions in France for 2024.
+Analysis of trends, decline in transaction volume and prices of existing homes, as well as the outlook for the end of the year.

 Introduction

 The year 2024 marks a turning point for the French real estate market.
-After a period of sustained growth, the volume of real estate transactions has experienced a significant decline, according to the latest data published by French notaries.
-This trend has implications for prices, housing affordability and future prospects for buyers and sellers.
-At the end of September 2024, the number of transactions is estimated at 780,000, a decrease of 17% compared to the previous year .
-This article takes stock of the trading volume, price variations and changes that are looming for the months to come.
+After a period of sustained growth, the volume of real estate transactions has declined significantly, according to the latest data published by French notaries.
+This trend has implications for prices, housing affordability, and future prospects for buyers and sellers.
+As of the end of September 2024, the number of transactions is estimated at 780,000, a 17% decrease compared to the previous year .
+This article reviews the transaction volume, price fluctuations, and the changes expected in the coming months.

 Volume of real estate transactions in 2024